tamerwe/project/README.md

 + **There's no wide margin between the values of the top 20 customers**.
 Since there's no depency on these top customers, they weren't a factor in the 2021 sales decline.

 # Recommendations
++ Collaberate with key departments to re-adjust to pre-covid levels of opertaions
+  - The operations department: manage inventory efficiently and prevent over-stocking as demand decreases after the pandemic
+  - The finance department: forecast appropriate budgets that keep reduced revenues in mind.
++ TechPlay's mobile app - along with every marketing channel except direct marketing, is severely underutilized; work closely with the marketing department to increase exposure to these channels
++ We've been historically unable to maintain customer retention, with very little of the customers gained during the 2020 covid spike staying in 2021.
+Cooperate with the customer service department to provide quality experiences that convert one-time buyers into loyal customers, and work with the marketing department to provide deals that appeal to promotion-driven customers who'd otherwise not return.
++ Work with the product department to re-evaluate underperforming products such as the newly introduced Dell gaming mouse, which only made .73% of the company's revenue during 2020, and the Acer Nitro V gaming laptop, which has failed to ever make more than 2% of the company's total revenue through the 3 years it has been in stock.
++ TechPlay made 84.8% of all revenue from only 3 out of their 8 products.
+The risk of sales fluctuating if any change were to happen to these products is exacerbated by technology's short life span caused by rapid innovation.
+Work with the risk management department and the product department to lessen the impact the top 3 items have on revenue, as well to achieve balance between the value of different items in the product line.
++ Despite being international, TechPlay is heavily US-centric in both demographic and profit.
+Investing more heavily into the European market - where it has the best chance of succeeding due to the pre-existing customer base present - would be an opportunity to both reduce the risks associated with relying too much on one region, as well as capturing a promising consumer base.